Shahpur, Betul

 Shahpur is a census town in Betul district in the Indian state of Madhya Pradesh.

 Geography

+Shahpur is located near the bank of Machna River.

 There is a small town named Chopna located 18 KM from Shahpur.
 In Chopna region 36 Bangali villages.
 There is a Lord Hanuman temple near Aamdhana.

 Demographics

 As of 2001 India census, Shahpur had a population of 3997.
 Males constitute 53% of the population and females 47%.
 Shahpur has an average literacy rate of 80%, higher than the national average of 59.5%: male literacy is 85%, and female literacy is 74%.
 In Shahpur, 11% of the population is under 6 years of age.